 Depending on the embedded dashboard solution you choose, a lot of options are available: offering interactivity options (drill-down, zoom in, filter, …), delivering user-specific content while restricting access to further data more confidential, branding to your look and feels (or your customer’s), outsource the update and the maintenance of your dashboards, etc. Thanks to all this, you can create solutions, solve challenges, make predictions, bring value to your organization, and have the ability to reach your business goals.

-Why Is Embedded Analytics Important?
+Why Is Embedded BI Important?

 The fact that BI applications and business process applications have different interfaces forces the users to switch all the time between them to glean insight or take action.
 And when users are forced to switch from app to app to analyze their data, they inevitably loose any efficiency they had gained with them.